By: Michael Lander

 Last year’s ride had approximately 50 cyclists, but Franklin hopes to double that number this April.

 “We hope to expose the ride to more people and increase participation to over 100 riders this year,” Franklin said.
-“The success of the inaugural ride for the opening of the Tunica County Bike Trail caused Main Street to a
+“The success of the inaugural ride for the opening of the Tunica County Bike Trail caused Main Street to add a ride to the number of activities held each year during the festival,” he said.

 Franklin credits Lynn Ryals, who is the Executive Director of Tunica Main Street, for organizing the ride.